ClickHouse/ClickHouse/docs/en/interfaces/formats.md

 Comma Separated Values format ([RFC](https://tools.ietf.org/html/rfc4180)).

-When formatting, rows are enclosed in double-quotes.
+When formatting, rows are enclosed in double quotes.
 A double quote inside a string is output as two double quotes in a row.
 There are no other rules for escaping characters.
-Date and date-time are enclosed in double-quotes.
+Date and date-time are enclosed in double quotes.
 Numbers are output without quotes.
 Values are separated by a delimiter character, which is `,` by default.
 The delimiter character is defined in the setting [format_csv_delimiter](/docs/en/operations/settings/settings.md/#format_csv_delimiter).
 Rows are separated using the Unix line feed (LF).
-Arrays are serialized in CSV as follows: first, the array is serialized to a string as in TabSeparated format, and then the resulting string is output to CSV in double-quotes.
+Arrays are serialized in CSV as follows: first, the array is serialized to a string as in TabSeparated format, and then the resulting string is output to CSV in double quotes.
 Tuples in CSV format are serialized as separate columns (that is, their nesting in the tuple is lost).

 ``` bash
 $ clickhouse-client --format_csv_delimiter="|" --query="INSERT INTO test.csv FORMAT CSV" < data.csv